GannettDigital/simulato/docs/_pages/best-practices.md

 ## Expected State

 The expected state is our primary tool to describe the system and its interactions.
-It contains the state of our components, as well as methods to manipulate and work with the components. `expectedState.modify()` and `expectedState.eventEmitter.emit()` has been gone over previously in the action and events sections of this documentation.
+It contains the state of our components, as well as methods to manipulate and work with the components. `expectedState.modify()` and `expectedState.eventEmitter.emit()` has been gone over previously in the [actions](/best-practices/#actions) and [events](/best-practices/#events) sections of this documentation.

 ### delete() / clear()